Cytotec vs omeprazole

 3. History of inflammatory bowel disease 3.
 Severe liver disease

-See also Omeprazole 20mg otc
+See also Omeprazole heart flutter

 It is important to consider these precautions and contraindications to ensure the safe and effective use of Cytotec and Omeprazole.